-3.12 The River Teith SAC is located upstream of East Lothian.
+3.9 The River Teith SAC is located upstream of East Lothian.
 Qualifying interests of the River Teith SAC include migratory fish species that will pass the coastline of East Lothian.
-None of the proposals identified in the proposed local development plan will lead to barriers in migration for these species, or a decline in water quality.
 The only policies within the plan that could lead to development with effects on the estuarine environment are EGT1: Land at Former Cockenzie Power Station and EGT3: Forth Coast Area of Co-ordinated Action.
-However, there are no details of the nature, type or location of any proposals that will come forward under these policies.
-In line with the approach set out in paragraph 3.1, the policies have been re-drafted; to require Habitats Regulation Appraisal once more detailed proposals become available.
-The River Teith SAC has been screened out of further consideration.
+At this stage, there are no detailed proposals for the nature and scope of any development that may come forward under this proposal.
+However, given the coastal location of the proposals, there is a potential for effects on qualifying interests to arise from any development that affected movement of the qualifying interest species during migration e.g. as a result of physical or chemical barriers.
+None of the other policies or spatial proposals within the proposed East Lothian LDP has been identified as having a connective pathway to the islands.
+Consequently, River Teith SAC has been screened out of further consideration other than for proposals EGT1 and EGT3.